cesarpena2529/PitchDNA/README.md

 ---

-## 📈 Scalable Prototype and Modeling Approach
+## Scalable Prototype and Modeling Approach

 This project demonstrates a scalable implementation of a machine learning approach to pitch similarity using a custom distance-based retrieval system.
 The complete dataset—spanning over a decade of MLB pitch-level data from Baseball Savant (2015–2025)—is fully ingested and processed by the backend service.
 This shows the system’s capability to handle the full volume of real-world data without subsetting or downsampling.

-For dimensionality reduction and visualization, the project uses UMAP (from the `umap-learn` library) and PCA (via `scikit-learn`) to map high-dimensional pitch features into interpretable 2D space, as shown in the [PitchDNA_UMAP.ipynb](./PitchDNA_UMAP.ipynb) and [Pitch_Similarity_UMAP_Demo.ipynb](./Pitch_Similarity_UMAP_Demo.ipynb) notebooks.
-These Jupyter notebooks clearly document the modeling steps and walk through the full process of loading raw features, transforming them, and calculating similarity via Euclidean distance.
+For dimensionality reduction and visualization, the project uses UMAP (from the umap-learn library) and PCA (via scikit-learn) to map high-dimensional pitch features into interpretable 2D space, as shown in the [Pitch_Similarity_UMAP_Demo.ipynb](./Pitch_Similarity_UMAP_Demo.ipynb) notebook.
+This Jupyter notebook clearly documents the modeling steps and walks through the full process of loading raw features, transforming them, and calculating similarity via Euclidean distance.

 While no deep learning frameworks like TensorFlow or PyTorch were required for this task, the choice of traditional ML techniques was intentional.
 The problem space—a real-time search and retrieval engine—benefits more from speed and interpretability than complex modeling.
 Libraries like `scikit-learn`, `pandas`, and `scipy` were selected for their scalability, transparency, and alignment with the project’s real-time inference goals.